Boldness-Recalibration for Binary Event Predictions: Results

 \subsection{Simulation Study}

-Figures \ref{fig:pmp_box}, \ref{fig:LRT_box}, and \ref{fig:BScalib_box} summarize $P(M_c|\mathbf{y})$, the LRT p-value, and BSC for the 100 MC runs.
-On each figure, the boxplots are grouped by simulated forecaster type shown on the x-axis.
-The y-axis shows the value of the metric of interest.
+The posterior model probability of calibration, $P(M_c|\mathbf{y})$, prior to MLE recalibration and boldness-recalibration is summarized in Figure \ref{fig:pmp_box} for all 100 MC runs.
+The boxplots are grouped by simulated forecaster type shown on the x-axis.
+The y-axis shows the value of $P(M_c|\mathbf{y})$.
 Sample size increases with vertical panels from top to bottom.
+Horizontal panels indicate whether miscalibration was simulated under the LLO or the Prelec function.
+As the Well Calibrated forecasters do not change under either LLO or Prelec adjustment, they are separated out into their own panel.
 Within each group of boxplots, added noise $\sigma$ increases from left to right.
 Thus, for the Well Calibrated group, only the first boxplot with no added noise ($\sigma=0$) is perfectly calibrated and both calibration and accuracy decrease as noise increases.

-The posterior model probability of calibration, $P(M_c|\mathbf{y})$, is summarized in Figure \ref{fig:pmp_box}.
+Boxplots for $s_b$, BS, BSR, BSC, and ECE can be found in the online supplement.

 We expect $P(M_c|\mathbf{y})$ to be high for well calibrated forecasters and low for poorly calibrated forecasters.
 As sample size increase, $P(M_c|\mathbf{y})$ decreases for all settings except the Well Calibrated forecasters with little to no added noise.
 This indicates our Bayesian approach performs sensibly in that the ability to correctly detect miscalibration increases with sample size.
 Additionally, as more noise is added to the Well Calibrated forecaster, their probability of calibration decreases as expected.
 Notice that under low sample sizes, Hedgers with large added noise appear well calibrated.
 This is not surprising as we have already established that hedging predictions with poor classification accuracy is a favorable strategy to achieve calibration.

-Figure \ref{fig:LRT_box} shows that as sample size increases, the LRT p-value for calibration also decreases in all settings except for the Well Calibrated forecasters with little or no noise, where the null hypothesis is true by construction (and thus p-values are uniform).
-This reflects increasing power to detect miscalibration with increasing sample size.
-Again, notice that Hedgers with large added noise appear well calibrated, but as power increases, our LRT more easily detects the miscalibration.

-Figure \ref{fig:BScalib_box} shows that as sample size increases the BSC decreases for all settings, not just those that are well calibrated.
-Recall smaller BSC reflects greater calibration.
-At large sample sizes, the Hedger with large added noise score is nearly indistinguishable from the perfectly calibrated forecaster on the far left.
-While BSC for the Boasters and Biased forecasters are higher than the well calibrated, the difference in marginal.
-Overall, the distinction between forecasters is much smaller under this metric.
-Unlike posterior probability of calibration, it is difficult to interpret an individual forecaster's Brier Score in isolation.
+Also notice that under miscalibration misspecification (i.e. we assume miscalibration follows LLO when it actually follows Prelec), we see similar, if not improved, detection of miscalibration.